robertofem/CycloneVSoC-examples/SD-operating-system/Angstrom-v2013.12/README.md

 ----------------------------------------
 The SD card partitions can be achieved in different ways:
 1. Using the provided script [Rocketboards SD Tutotial](http://rocketboards.org/foswiki/view/Documentation/GSRD141SdCard): Having all files to build the SD card you can use a provided Python script to partition the SD card and copy the files in it.
 Using the commands at the end of [Rocketboards SD Tutotial](http://rocketboards.org/foswiki/view/Documentation/GSRD141SdCard) you can later individually replace each file.
 2. Manually partition the SD card and copy files in it (Lab.
-5 in the [[8]	]Altera WorkShop 2 Linux Kernel for Altera SoC Devices](http://rocketboards.org/foswiki/view/Documentation/WS2LinuxKernelIntroductionForAlteraSoCDevices)): You have more control about the size of each partition and you can add files gradually (as you generate them).
+5 in the [Altera WorkShop 2 Linux Kernel for Altera SoC Devices](http://rocketboards.org/foswiki/view/Documentation/WS2LinuxKernelIntroductionForAlteraSoCDevices)): You have more control about the size of each partition and you can add files gradually (as you generate them).
 3. Download a precompiled image and modify it.
-You can download a precompiled SD image, as the ones provided by Terasic in DE1-SoC documentation website [4] and modify it using the commands at the end of [Rocketboards SD Tutorial](http://rocketboards.org/foswiki/view/Documentation/GSRD141SdCard) or using graphical interface.
+You can download a precompiled SD image, as the ones provided by Terasic in DE1-SoC documentation website [Terasic´s DE1-SoC board web site](http://de1-soc.terasic.com/) and modify it using the commands at the end of [Rocketboards SD Tutorial](http://rocketboards.org/foswiki/view/Documentation/GSRD141SdCard) or using graphical interface.

 In this tutorial we use the third option.
 We used the DE1-SoC board so we download the Linux Console image (DE1_SoC_SD.img) from [Terasic´s DE1-SoC board web site](http://de1-soc.terasic.com/) and we write it into the SD card using Win32DiskImager.